 Lights and Weather Protection

 If you have to work as it’s growing dark, you’ll need to use your lights.
 And most tractor lights are poorly placed, reflecting off the front end loader and not giving you much illumination behind.
 We have a solution for that – the Roll Bar LED lights.
 Safe and bright, so you work after dark and still get home safe.

 And if you get caught out in a storm, or have to work under a hot, relentless sun, you’ll want to think about adding a tractor canopy.
 It’s easy to get overheated in the summer, which can make you rush your tasks, or cloud your judgement about risks.
 And a sudden downpour or thunderstorm can do the same.
 We stock the very popular and easy to install RhinoHide Canopy.
 Comfort AND safety for your days working around the acreage.

 First rule of hills: slow down.
 The second rule of hills: slow down.
 You get the picture.
 You can generally navigate slopes at a slower speed.
 If you go fast enough to get the tractor bouncing, it’s going to do things that you don’t want it to do.

 And always keep the center gravity as low as you can.
 Riding with a front end loader?
 Keep it low, because that will help keep the center of gravity closer to the ground.
 If you have equipment behind you, try and keep it on the uphill side to give you a little extra weight to transfer to the tractor.

-If you’re tackling a really steep slope, you might even want to back up the hill if your loader has a really heavy load.
-You always want to keep the most weight of the tractor on the uphill side.
+If you’re tackling a really steep slope, you might even want to back down the hill if your loader has a really heavy load.
+You always want to keep the most weight of the tractor on the back wheels.

 Know Your Property